the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 ```

 If our diagram consisted of only objects, we would be done!
 However,
-some diagrams contan non-identity morphisms, so we need to take those
+some diagrams contain non-identity morphisms, so we need to take those
 into account as well.
 This bit is best understood through the lens of
 the coequaliser: in order to describe the commuting condition there,
 we want every injection map from the codomain of a morphism to